FaridSharaf/Python-for-Data-Science/README.md

 [Description]

 This task is about visualization using Plotly.
-It has 4 graphs that shows the relation between price and points in Wine dataset.
+It has 4 graphs that show the relationship between price and points in the Wine dataset.

 A solved version for the task can be found [here](https://github.com/FaridSharaf/Python-for-Data-Science/blob/main/Task%203%20-%20Plotly/plotly%20playground.ipynb).